 Air pollution is harming public health

-People across the Interior West are subjected to climate pollution that dramatically worsens air quality.
+People across the Interior West are subjected to dangerous levels of air pollution that are dramatically worsening because of climate change.
 Emissions from power plants, mines, refineries, gas-powered vehicles, homes, and other sources don’t just contribute to climate change, they threaten public health.
-They can cause early death, asthma, cancer, heart attacks, birth defects, and Alzheimer’s disease, among other adverse health impacts.
-One, particularly concerning contaminant in our region is fine particulate matter or PM2.5.
-Communities across the West – including in Adams, Weld, and Denver counties in Colorado and Maricopa and Pinal counties in Arizona – breathe in dangerous levels of this pollutant, putting them at risk of premature death and disease.
-To ensure cities and towns can thrive, we must clean up our air.
+These pollutants cause premature death, asthma, cancer, heart attacks, birth defects, and Alzheimer’s disease, among other adverse health impacts.

 Ozone levels are rising